What happens if I default on my installment agreement?

 There are rules that require the IRS to file liens.
 Some rules are based on the amount of the unpaid taxes.
 In other cases, liens will be filed when the taxes are not paid after:

-As a general rule, liens last as long has the IRS has the right to collect the debt, which is 10 years from the date the tax is put on the books, referred to as the assessment date.
+Generally, liens last as long has the IRS has the right to collect the debt, which is 10 years from the date the tax is put on the books, referred to as the assessment date.
 Note that there are circumstances which extend the 10-year period, for example while an appeal, bankruptcy or Offer in Compromise is in process.